 - Without any proper knowledge of this network, you can easily configure this P2P network

-- Security: -Security for resources are comparatively less in peer-to-peer networking.
+- Security: -Security for resources is comparatively less in peer-to-peer networking.
 The only option we have is that we can assign some permissions to users.

 - Every peer will have a unique password over the whole network.